Interchange Fees

 Business Non-Qualified

-Note that “Business Non-Qualified” is a downgrade category for most businesses.
+All tiers: 3.15% + 20 cents per transaction Note that "Business Non-Qualified" is a downgrade category for most businesses.
 Some industries, such as travel, may receive non-qualified as the best possible category.
-If you’re unsure if business non-qualified is the best your business can do, be sure to check with your processor or CardFellow, if you chose your processor through our marketplace.
+If you're unsure if business non-qualified is the best your business can do, be sure to check with your processor or CardFellow, if you chose your processor through our marketplace.

 Can I control which interchange categories transactions route to?

-However, there is one exception – downgrades.
+In general, no. Your transactions will route to the category that applies based on card type, cardholder spend, etc. However, there is one exception - downgrades.
 You may be able to influence behaviors to route transactions to categories with better rates than a downgrade category.
-For business cards, “business non-qualified” interchange is typically a downgrade category.
+For business cards, "business non-qualified" interchange is typically a downgrade category.
 That means the transaction could have been eligible for Business Product 1 or Business Product 2 but failed to meet the criteria to route to that category.
 This could be due to settlement time delays, not providing enhanced data, or other reasons.
-You can work with your processor to attempt to mitigate downgrades, but keep in mind that in many cases, your processor doesn’t benefit financially from helping you lower costs at the interchange level.
+You can work with your processor to attempt to mitigate downgrades, but keep in mind that in many cases, your processor doesn't benefit financially from helping you lower costs at the interchange level.
+If you're a CardFellow client, we provide free statement monitoring with downgrade reviews.
+If you chose your processor through our marketplace, give us a call for assistance with downgrades.

 How to Lower Credit Card Processing Costs